Let’s face it: driving qualified leads using pay per click (PPC) advertising is a great way to generate more leads.

 Before you can improve your quality score, you need to know what your current score is.
 Here’s how to find out:

-Log in to your AdWords account, then click the Campaigns tab at the top.
+Log in to your Ads account, then click the Campaigns tab at the top.
 Next, select the Keywords tab.
 Click the white speech bubble next to any keyword’s status to see details about that keyword’s Quality Score.
-You’ll see ratings for expected click through rate, ad relevance and landing page experience.
+You’ll see ratings for expected click through rate, ad relevance, and landing page experience.

 Here’s the QS result: